zencoder/locker/README.md

 *Same as Server 1*

 This would work fantastic, so long as `FeedChecker.check_for_new_feeds` is safe to run simultaneously on two servers.
-If it's not safe to run simultaneously, you need to either make it safe or make sure one server runs the code when the other goes down.
+If it's not safe to run simultaneously, you need to either make it safe or make sure only one server runs the code at any given time.
 This is where Locker comes in.
 Lets change the code to take advantage of Locker.

 ### Server 1 and 2